fiftydinar/AM-GUI/README.md

-# AM-AppStore
+# AM-GUI

-**AM-AppStore** is an Electron-based application that serves as a graphical App Store for [AM](https://github.com/ivan-hc/AM).
+**AM-GUI** is an Electron-based application that serves as a graphical App Store for [AM](https://github.com/ivan-hc/AM).
 “AM”/“AppMan” is a set of scripts and modules for installing, updating, and managing AppImage packages and other portable formats on Linux.

 ⚠️ **This project is not yet functional: it is under development and some features may not work or may be incomplete.**